manang/internet-drafts/draft-irtf-icnrg-mapme.md

 the FIB entry (TFIB).
 If an acknowledgement of the IU/IN reception is not received within t seconds since the packet transmission, IU is retransmitted.

-We define the
+We define the following function for sending Special Interests of a given type on faces F based on FIB entry E.

 ```
 SendReliably(F, type, E)
 ```

-function fpr sending Special Interests of a given type on faces F based on FIB entry E. It schedules their retransmission through a timer T stored in TFIB:
+It schedules their retransmission through a timer T stored in TFIB, and removed upon reception of the corresponding Ack.

 ```
 E.TFIB = E.TFIB U (F -> T)
 ```

-and removed on Ack.

 ### IU/IN transmission at network routers